samsonpaul/jack.ly/README.md

 markdown to maintain content.
 Upon startup, it renders all of the files into html and places them in a dictionary based cache.

-This causes slow startup times and higher than normal memory requirements, but for simple websites it works great and gives a nice performance bump under load.

 The backend is designed to be flexible, and uses patterns that may be useful to others, but there is also domain specific logic intertwined.